-The attribute Other debts at inception is a mandatory attribute, but is optional in stage 1 of RRE (see Manual part I for more information on stage 1 and 2).
+The attribute Other debts at inception is a mandatory attribute.
 The attribute Other debts at inception should be considered as a static attribute i.e. the value reported for the attribute Other debts at inception is not allowed to change over time, because the attribute refers to a situation which occurred in the past and does not refer to current or future situations.